 Self-production of energy

 INALCA pays particular attention to livestock farming, actively involving farmers in mitigating environmental impact through the responsible use of primary resources and good agricultural practices, such as self-production of energy.

 On livestock farms, green energy production is based on the use of manure and agricultural processing waste as input for the anaerobic digestion process, through which biogas is produced and used for the production of thermal and electrical energy.
 From the same process, it is possible to obtain digestate, an important residue that can be used as such by the same farms for fertilising self-produced fodder for animal feed.
-Alternatively, due to its high organic carbon content, digestate is a particularly suitable matrix for the group's or third-party composting plants to produce high auality compost.
+Alternatively, due to its high organic carbon content, digestate is a particularly suitable matrix for the group's or third-party composting plants to produce high quality compost.

 As far as the industrial side is concerned, on the energy front, the company has activated a path of self-production, which began already in the mid-1990s: today INALCA generates a part of the energy needs of its plants autonomously, both from renewable sources and from natural gas cogeneration.
 Like agricultural biogas, industrial biogas plants, which use waste from meat processing, are also capable of producing thermal energy and electricity.
-In addition to this, a cogeneration plant powered by dripping fats provides a further source of green energy.
+In addition to this, a cogeneration plant powered by casted fats provides a further source of green energy.

 INALCA has installed photovoltaic panels on most of its production plants and on its farms, thus further contributing to the self-production of energy from renewable sources.

-PHOTOVOI TAIC

-22,120

-photovoltaic panels on
+PHOTOVOLTAIC

+20,519 peak KW installed on

-plants
+20 plants

-MW produced by photovoltaics
+8.53 MW produced by photovoltaics

 WATER

-91,742 mc/year of purified water
+87,918 mc/year of purified water

-+ 90%

-of supplies water systems managed by INALCA

-BIOMASS

-12

-68,000

-tons/year of biomass agricultural and industrial transformed into energy
+WASTE

-Thanks to this energy infrastructure.
-INALCA is ts. of which 29% from energy from renewable From cattle to biomethane: the latest technological frontier to produce renewable energy The latest frontier for the development of green energy is the partnership with HeraAmbiente for the production of biomethane, a 100% renewable fuel that can be used by the urban network and will also be used in the near future to power goods transport vehicles and agricultural vehicles.
-Through the entire energy infrastructure system, technological know-how and the commitment of professionals in the sector, a total of 68,000 tonnes of biomass, agricultural and industrial, are used for energy production each year.
+96% of waste sent to recovery Thanks to this energy infrastructure, INALCA is now able to self-produce 76% of its requirements, of which 29% from energy from renewable sources.

+From cattle to biomethane: the latest technological frontier to produce renewable energy

+The latest frontier for the development of green energy is the partnership with HeraAmbiente for the production of biomethane, a 100% renewable fuel that can be used by the urban network and will also be used in the near future to power goods transport vehicles and agricultural vehicles.

-INAL CA'S ENERGY INFRASTRUCTURE.
+INALCA'S ENERGY INFRASTRUCTURE.
 Cogeneration, photovoltaics and self-generation of energy